ooni/translations/Readme.md

 CLI](https://docs.transifex.com/client/installing-the-client) (please don't run `pip` or `easy_install` as root to install it!).

-You should also have setup Transifex with you credentials via a `~/.transifexrc` file (see: [client-configuration docs](https://docs.transifex.com/client/client-configuration#~/-transifexrc)).
+You should also have setup Transifex with your credentials via a `~/.transifexrc` file (see: [client-configuration docs](https://docs.transifex.com/client/client-configuration#~/-transifexrc)).